What are the Gottman Four Horsemen and Homework for Couples Therapy?

 Can you think of 5 self-soothing strategies that will help you calm down when hyper-aroused?

-Contempt In many ways this is a very significant defense mechanism because it quite accurately predicts divorce according to the Gottman’s research.
+In many ways this is a very significant defense mechanism because it quite accurately predicts divorce according to the Gottman’s research.
 Contempt is when instead of taking issue with something that has happened in the relationship we take issue with our partner in general.
 It is related to disgust and is a complete inability to see anything that is positive in the person who we once loved.
 An example of contempt might be if our partner shows up 10 minutes late and our response is, “You were born late and don’t take any thing seriously, no wonder you get written up at work.”
 In this kind of emotional atmosphere it is even statistically shown that people exhibit more cold and flu symptoms in relationship to the number of contemptuous comments made by their partner.
-The antidote is to cultivate and atmosphere of appreciation.
+The antidote is to cultivate an atmosphere of appreciation.

 Appreciation and gratitude are vital balms to your loving bond.
 Can you share 5 things your appreciate about your partner?

 How to Get Started